jlsyspeople/SNSB/README.md

 NB: Only Basic auth is available.

 # Features

-* Work with Script Includes in you favourite IDE
+* Work with Script Includes and widgets
-* Save to ServiceNow on FileSave
+* Saves to ServiceNow on FileSave
 * On file open latest is downloaded from ServiceNow